-It is our recommendation that lunch and snacks are eaten before or after your field trip.
-However, lunch space is available for an additional fee.
+Please note that lunch and snacks are best enjoyed before or after your field trip.
+However, if you would like to reserve lunch space, it is available for an additional fee and needs to be booked at the same time as your field trip reservation.
+The lunch space accommodates up to 35 people.